 Criticizing.
 Criticism, when delivered in a non-constructive way and especially when directed at the child and not the child’s specific behavior, often falls into the category of verbal abuse.
 According to a University of Calgary study, “verbal abuse may have a greater impact for a longer period of time” than other types of abuse.
 Criticism does little to motivate a child and instead only weakens self-esteem, often perpetuating the child’s misbehavior.
 After all, a child who is continually told he is “bad” is bound to eventually believe it and behave accordingly.
 Severe warns that “many parents believe that being critical of mistakes is one way to instill more effort” when, in fact, the opposite is true.
 Focusing on what a child does well builds success, he continues, and success motivates children to work harder.

 Spanking.
 Not only does spanking sabotage efforts to teach children to control their own angry impulses, but Sears warns that spanking a child can devalue the role of a parent by replacing a child’s trust with fear.
 Additionally, spanking creates an emotional distance between a parent and a child and teaches children that hitting (especially a smaller, weaker subject) is acceptable.
 Sears further explains that spanking is ineffective in helping a child develop internal controls because after a spanking, the child’s focus is usually on the perceived injustice of the physical punishment and not the behavior for which he was spanked.
-Baby gooroo explores the subject of physical discipline, citing a study published in Pediatrics that concluded even “minor forms of corporal punishment, such as spanking, increase risk for increased child aggressive behavior.”
+Baby gooroo explores the subject of physical discipline, citing guidance from Pediatrics that concludes spanking can increase the risk of child aggressive behavior.
 Children who experience corporal punishment are at risk for poorer mental health, decreased moral internalization, and increased delinquency.
 And Latham warns that even if spanking seems to work in the short-term by stopping the behavior, a child is likely stopping only to avoid being hurt, not because he’s motivated to behave.

 Is discipline right for you?